 Deep learning methods for nuclei segmentation: analysis frameworks, challenges and opportunities

-An essential step in this analysis pipeline is the accurate segmentation of the image into semantic classes representing coherent regions such as nuclei as an example of intracellular structures, or connective tissue, epithelial and stromal areas within a histology dataset.
-This can be done for one or multiple classes and facilitates a multi-readout from a single analysis.
+An essential step in this analysis workflow is the accurate splitting of the image into semantic classes.
+These classes represent coherent regions such as nuclei (on the intracellular level), connective tissue, epithelial and stromal areas within a histology dataset.

 The classical seeded watershed method partitions microscope images using watershed lines alongside the boundaries of morphological structures such as nuclei.
 By doing so, the locations of the nuclei – referred to as seeds – are identified.
 The algorithm further relies on region growing in order to expand each location until the boundaries of the nucleus are reached (Atta-Fosu et al., 2016).

 However, accurate and robust nuclear instance segmentation using traditional methods can be challenging due to morphological variations in the nuclei among different organs and tissue types.
-Moreover, spatial configurations (e.g. clusters, touching nuclei), or tissue preparation, complex background containing imaging artefacts (e.g. folds, out-of-focus regions) are significantly limiting the applicability of such methods (Zhou et al., 2019).
+Moreover, spatial configurations (e.g. clusters, touching nuclei), tissue preparation specifics or complex background containing imaging artefacts (e.g. folds, out-of-focus regions) are significantly limiting the applicability of such methods (Zhou et al., 2019).

 At the same time, innovative deep learning-based methods have been on the rise in recent years and have proven to be more efficient and accurate and robust in segmenting cell nuclei across various tissue types (Jang et al., 2019).
 We provide a brief overview of the most common DL-based approaches used for nuclei segmentation.